khulnasoft/starboard-lens-extension/README.md

    ```
    npm pack
    ```
-   This will create the `aquasecurity-starboard-lens-extension-$VERSION.tgz` tarball in the root directory.
+   This will create the `khulnasoft-starboard-lens-extension-$VERSION.tgz` tarball in the root directory.
 4. Open Lens application and select **Lens** menu, and then click **Extensions** item, or press
    <kbd>Shift</kbd> + <kbd>Command</kbd> + <kbd>E</kbd> to open the **Manage Lens Extensions** page.
-5. Specify the path the `aquasecurity-starboard-lens-extension-$VERSION.tgz` extension package and click **Install**.
+5. Specify the path the `khulnasoft-starboard-lens-extension-$VERSION.tgz` extension package and click **Install**.
-6. If everything goes fine, you'll see the `@aquasecurity/starboard-lens-extension` extension listed under **Installed Extensions**.
+6. If everything goes fine, you'll see the `@khulnasoft/starboard-lens-extension` extension listed under **Installed Extensions**.
    ![](docs/images/extensions-ui-enable.png)